Pbatch/pete-tionary/README.md

 ## Tables

-* Message table and room table
+* Message table, player and room table
+    * Message - id, room, round, url, username
+    * Room - id, name
 * First person to create room becomes the admin.
 They start the game by deleting the room entry.
 This changes the mode of all the players to WRITE_PROMPT.

 ## Subscriptions

-* Players have subscription to room table to know when the game is starting
+* Players have subscription to the room tale to know when the game is starting.
-* Players have subscription to messages to know when the game is progressing
+* Players have subscription to message table to know when the game is progressing.